Please use the quick links below to navigate to a specific topic:

 In 1993, the FAA issued its Report to Congress on Effects of Airport Noise.
 Regarding DNL, the FAA stated, “Overall, the best measure of the social, economic, and health effects of airport noise on communities is the Day-Night Average Sound Level (DNL).”
 In that report, the FAA also committed to the establishment of an interagency committee and subsequently convened the Federal Interagency Committee on Aviation Noise (FICAN) in November 1993; participating federal agencies include the FAA and the USEPA.
 Since that time, FICAN has served as the federal government’s forum for aviation noise research and development.

-Currently, noise contours for O’Hare are computed using the Integrated Noise Model (INM).
-The INM was developed under the guidance of the FAA and since 1978 was the FAA's standard tool for determining the predicted noise impact in the vicinity of airports.
-The noise pattern calculated by the INM for an airport is a function of several factors, including: the number of aircraft operations during the period evaluated, the types of aircraft flown, the time of day when they are flown, the way they are flown, how frequently each runway is used for landing and takeoff, and the routes of flight used to and from the runways.
+Currently, noise contours for O’Hare are computed using the Aviation Environmental Design Tool (AEDT).
+Since May 29, 2015, the FAA has required the use of AEDT as the standard tool for determining the predicted noise impact in the vicinity of airports.
+The noise pattern calculated by the AEDT for an airport is a function of several factors, including: the number of aircraft operations during the period evaluated, the types of aircraft flown, the time of day when they are flown, the way they are flown, how frequently each runway is used for landing and takeoff, and the routes of flight used to and from the runways.
 Substantial variations in any one of these factors, when extended over a long period of time, may cause marked changes to the noise pattern.

 Click here to see a map depicting historic changes in noise contours for O’Hare.

-The current noise contour is called the OMP Build-Out Noise Contour, and represents the future noise impacts estimated when the build-out of the OMP occurs, currently scheduled for the year 2021.
+The current noise contour is called the OMP Build-Out Noise Contour, and represents the future noise impacts estimated when the OMP reaches the build-out condition, currently scheduled for the year 2022.
 The OMP Build-Out Noise Contour was approved by the FAA in 2005.
 The Chicago Department of Aviation (CDA) will use this noise contour for residential sound insulation until the time of OMP build-out.

 An aircraft noise footprint illustrates the noise levels produced by a specific aircraft type during landing and takeoff.
 The noise footprint represents the maximum sound level experienced on the ground as the aircraft flies over.